-Spanish School and Courses in Santiago
+Spanish Courses in Santiago

-A note to remember is that visitors from certain countries will have to pay a one-time fee that lasts ninety days and allows multiple entries.
+As the largest city in Chile, Santiago is easily accessible through the Arturo Merino Benitez International Airport.
+One thing to note, however, is that visitors from certain countries will have to pay a one-time fee that lasts 90 days allowing multiple entries.

 Group discussion class at our Spanish school in Santiago.